 Hook Head Peninsula

 The Irish Sea has plenty to offer in terms of adventure, with lots of water sports for you to enjoy.
-You can try the Wexford Kayak Safari based near Wexford town where you’ll paddle up the River Slaney.
+You can try the Sea Cave Kayaking Experience based on the Hook Peninsula where you’ll follow an expert kayaking guide into mysterious coastal caves.
 Or go coastal canoeing, stand-up paddle boarding (SUP), or even sea-cave kayaking with The Irish Experience.

 Take a trip to the Dunbrody Famine Ship in New Ross and see what the journey and conditions were like for 19th century emigrants to America at the 1840’s vessel replica.
 Once on board, you’ll be issued a ticket as if it were 1849, and you’ll interact with live actors, or fellow “passengers”, while audio accompanies you on your guided tour.